epfl-ada/ada-2023-project-zalix/README.md

-# An evolutionary view on the making of good films 🎬
+# An Evolutionary View on The Making of Good Films 🎬

 ## Abstract

 The impact of historical events on the influence of movies is undeniable.
-During periods of societal change, films often reflect prevailing sentiments, offering either escapism or relevant narratives.
-As cultural norms shift over decades, so too do audience tastes, influencing preferences for certain themes and genres.
+During periods of societal changes, films often reflect prevailing sentiments, collective values and historical events.
+As cultural norms shift with time, so do audience preferences and tastes in films.
+This influence reflects directly on the audience ratings of the stories that movie-makers seek to tell, giving us a unique lens to examine how people's perception of "a good film" has evolved over time.

-After World War II, for example, there was a desire for stability, optimism, and a sense of normalcy.
-This shift in societal mood was reflected in the popularity of films that offered a form of escapism and optimism.
-As a result, genres such as musicals, romantic comedies, and family-friendly dramas gained prominence.
-These genres provided audiences with a break from the harsh realities of war and offered a more lighthearted and optimistic view of life.

 ## Research Questions 🔎

-In our analysis, our objective is to evaluate whether the audience's perception of a good movie has undergone any evolution over time.
-To explore the potential impact of time on audience movie preferences, we have focused on addressing these key research questions:
+In our analysis, our objective is to evaluate the shift in the audience's perception of good films over time.
+We do this by focusing on the following key perspectives and answering their related research questions:

+Genre and Runtime
--Within the 10 most common film genres, which genre and/or combination of genres were the most appreciated and high-rated during each decade ?
-Did any particular genre stand out and could be symbolizing a historical turning point ?
+- Which genres and/or combination of genres are the most appreciated and supported by higher ratings?
+Did any particular genre stand out in the test of time?
+Did any genre have a meteoric rise that symbolizes a turning point in movie history?

--Are there any trends or patterns in the distribution of durations for top-rated films over the years and is there a significant difference in the distribution of durations between different genres among top-rated films?
+- Are there any sweet spots or patterns in the length of top-rated films over the years?
+Is there a significant difference in the length of good movies across genres?

--Does the presence of specific leading actors have a significant impact on film ratings, how the impact of these actors evolved over the years in influencing movie ratings
+Ethnic, Gender and Language Diversity
+- How has the global actor demographics changed over time in terms of ethnic background, gender and languages spoken?
+Does the demographic shift translate to more ethnically, gender and linguistically diverse movies produced over the years?
+More importantly, is a more ethnically, gender and linguistically diverse cast appreciated by the audience and directly contribute to higher movie ratings?

+Stars
+- Does star power translate to higher ratings?
+How has the impact of stars evolved over time in movie ratings?

 ## Additional Datasets 📈
-- [**IMDB Movies**](https://www.imdb.com/interfaces/) - In addition to defining a movie successful in financial terms, we want to make the definition more diverse by measuring success in terms of ratings.
-We have extracted two datasets from IMDb - one for making the merge with our movie data possible (`movie name,` `release year,` and `runtime`) and one for extracting the `average rating` and `number of votes` received.
+- [**IMDB Movies**](https://www.imdb.com/interfaces/) - We measure movie-goers' perception of film quality directly by movie ratings.
+A dataset from IMDb is extracted to complement the movie dataset with rating information that includes the `average rating` and `number of votes` for each film.

 ## Methods 🔤
+When dealing with the time-series movie dataset, we first break down our features of interest by decade, and then apply the following methodologies to carry out the analyses:

 ### T-tests
 When examining the diverse genres within the dataset, we observe a high number of different genres, with certain genres covering only an insignificant number of movies.